-- Assure student readiness by diagnosing and strengthening related concept, rule, and decision-making skills. - Provide broad problem-solving methods and models. - Include practice in solving different types of problems. - Begin with highly structured problems and then gradually move to less structured ones. - Use questions to guide thinking about problem components, goals, and issues. - Provide guidance in observing and gathering information, asking appropriate questions, and generating solutions. - Include practice in finding trouble, inequities, contradictions, or difficulties and in reframing problems.
+- Assure student readiness by diagnosing and strengthening related concept, rule and decisionmaking skills. - Provide broad problem-solving methods and models. - Include practice in solving different types of problems. - Begin with highly structured problems and then gradually move to less structured ones. - Use questions to guide thinking about problem components, goals and issues. - Provide guidance in observing and gathering information, asking appropriate questions and generating solutions. - Include practice in finding trouble, inequities, contradictions or difficulties and in reframing problems.

-Teach Procedural Knowledge, Principles, and Rules
+Teach Procedural Knowledge, Principles and Rules

-- Define context, problems, situations, or goals and appropriate procedures. - Explain reasons that procedures work for different types of situations. - Define procedures-procedures include rules, principles, and/or steps. - Provide vocabulary and concepts related to procedures. - Demonstrate step-by-step application of procedures. - Explain steps as they are applied. - Include practice in applying procedures.
+- Define context, problems, situations or goals, and appropriate procedures. - Explain reasons that procedures work for different types of situations. - Define procedures including rules, principles and/or steps. - Provide vocabulary and concepts related to procedures. - Demonstrate step-by-step application of procedures. - Explain steps as they are applied. - Include practice in applying procedures.